T I M B E R W A L L C O N S T R U C T I O N - Like LEGO

 Target groups are: (implicit/explicit)

-For temporary/mobile architecture
+for temporary/mobile architecture

-For public/social infrastructure
+for public/social infrastructure

 _________________